 217 East Redwood St., Baltimore, MD 21201

-As a member, the Secretary serves on the Behavioral Health Advisory Council the Commission on Behavioral Health Care Treatment and Access; the Cease Fire Council; the State Child Fatality Review Team; the State Coordinating Council for Children; the Correctional Training Commission; the Interagency Disabilities Board; the Governor's Family Violence Council; the Interagency Council on Homelessness; the Maryland Council on Innovation and Impact; the Judges, Masters and Juvenile Justice Committee; the Commission on Juvenile Justice Reform and Emerging and Best Practices; the Juvenile Services Education Board; the Coordinating Council for Juvenile Services Educational Programs; the State Council for Interstate Juvenile Supervision; the Law Enforcement Coordinating Council; the Maryland Longitudinal Data System Center Governing Board; the Procurement Improvement Council; the Sexual Offender Advisory Board; the Interdepartmental Advisory Committee on Small, Minority, and Women Business Affairs; the Maryland Commission on Suicide Prevention; the Commission on Trauma-Informed Care; the Two-Generation Family Economic Security Commission; the Vehicle Theft Prevention Council; the State Board of Victim Services; the Governor's Workforce Development Board; and the Youth Apprenticeship Advisory Committee.
+As a member, the Secretary serves on the Behavioral Health Advisory Council the Commission on Behavioral Health Care Treatment and Access; the Cease Fire Council; the State Child Fatality Review Team; the State Coordinating Council for Children; the Correctional Training Commission; the Interagency Disabilities Board; the Governor's Family Violence Council; the Interagency Council on Homelessness; the Maryland Council on Innovation and Impact; the Judges, Masters and Juvenile Justice Committee; the Commission on Juvenile Justice Reform and Emerging and Best Practices; the Juvenile Services Education Board; the State Council for Interstate Juvenile Supervision; the Law Enforcement Coordinating Council; the Maryland Longitudinal Data System Center Governing Board; the Procurement Improvement Council; the Sexual Offender Advisory Board; the Interdepartmental Advisory Committee on Small, Minority, and Women Business Affairs; the Maryland Commission on Suicide Prevention; the Commission on Trauma-Informed Care; the Two-Generation Family Economic Security Commission; the Vehicle Theft Prevention Council; the State Board of Victim Services; the Governor's Workforce Development Board; and the Youth Apprenticeship Advisory Committee.

 Under the Secretary of Juvenile Services, the Department is organized by four main functions: Community Services, the Juvenile Services Education Program, Residential Services, and Support Services.
 The Office of the Secretary also is assisted by the State Advisory Board for Juvenile Services; the Judges, Masters, and Juvenile Justice Committee; and the State's Attorneys Liaison Committee.